 Unlike fuchsia or orange, red lipstick is truly a classic—and so, you can get away with the matchy-matchy thing a lot more here, as Selena Gomez so gamely demonstrates.
 (MUCH better this time, Selena.
 Blue is so not your colour.)

 And of course, it goes without saying that soft pinks and peaches look great with everything.

 Sometimes introducing a brand new shade into the mix is exciting!
 And beautiful!

 Sometimes red with red is just too predictable.
 This is probably my favourite look of all—pink lips with a red dress, on our good pal Cameron Diaz.
 I think it works a bit better than Mandy Moore’s lavender lips with an orange shirt…

 … although she gets 10 points for trying.

-Makeup Matching Rule #7: When wearing a multi-coloured print, picking up one (or more!) of the colours is just good beauty smarts.
+When wearing a multi-coloured print, pick up one (or more) of the colours.

 Any excuse for me to throw up this pic of my current girl crush, Emma Stone.
 (She shares that distinction along with Amy Adams and Christina Hendricks, of course.)
 I’m just crazy about her makeup here, which picks up the colours in the print side of her dress.